Colorado Highlights

 - Protect and close remaining loopholes in state or local smokefree laws.

-The Lung Association will continue to advocate for Colorado policymakers to exercise their authority at both the state and local levels to enact policies that reduce the burden of tobacco in our state.
+In 2025, the Lung Association will continue to advocate for Colorado policymakers to enact policies that reduce the burden of tobacco use and exposure to secondhand smoke in our state.

 Colorado Facts |